AMReX-Codes/amrex/Docs/sphinx_documentation/source/BuildingAMReX.rst

 they will be initialized with the value of the environmental variables ``FFLAGS``/ ``CXXFLAGS``.
 If neither ``FFLAGS``/ ``CXXFLAGS`` nor ``CMAKE_Fortran_FLAGS``/ ``CMAKE_CXX_FLAGS`` are defined, AMReX default flags are used.

-The option ``ENABLE_3D_NODAL_MGML`` enables AMReX 3D nodal projection.
-This option requires two external libraries: Blitz and Algoim.
-The user can provide the location of both libraries via ``BLITZ_INSTALL_DIR`` and ``ALGOIM_INSTALL_DIR``.
-However, if one or both of these options is not provided, AMReX will download and build Blitz and/or Algoim automatically.
-It should be noted that AMReX 2D nodal projection does not require the use of external libraries.

 For a detailed explanation of CUDA support in CMake, refer to section :ref:`sec:gpu:build`.